Travel & Accommodation

 Eat, drink and be merry during a festive Bavarian evening on your ship featuring traditional food and entertainment

-Be amazed by Germany's Augustusburg Palace and Falkenlust hunting lodge, and stroll through the sprawling gardens
+Be amazed by Germany's Augustusburg Palace, and stroll through its sprawling gardens

 Map & Itinerary